va loan network white logo

 Potential Challenges and How to Overcome Them

-Even in a less competitive housing market, veterans may face certain obstacles:
+Even in a less competitive housing market, Veterans may face certain obstacles:

 1. Affordability Concerns: Median prices remain elevated in many regions.
 Offset this by choosing smaller homes, negotiating aggressively, or exploring more affordable suburbs.